Django-Music-Publisher is open source software for original music publishers. It is based on Django web framework, hence the name.

-Django Music Publisher can be used out-of-the-box by most small publishers, both in commercial and production music.
-Others can use it as a proof of concept or as a base for custom development.
+Django-Music-Publisher can be used out-of-the-box by most small publishers, both in commercial and production music.
+Others can use it as a proof-of-concept for custom development.

-The database contains data on musical works and recordings, including titles of original works for modified works, alternative titles, data on writers, recording and performing artists, releases (albums) and music libraries, as well as CWR exports, registration acknowledgements and ISWC assignments.
+The database contains detailed metadata for musical works and recordings, data about writers, recording and performing artists, releases (albums) and music libraries, as well as CWR exports, registration acknowledgements and ISWC assignments.

-Basic original publishing agreement data can be entered, sufficient for registrations in societies that require society-assigned agreement numbers and for simple royalty distribution processing.
+Basic original publishing agreement data can be entered, sufficient for registrations in societies that require society-assigned agreement numbers.

-The actual royalty distribution processing is not yet implemented.
+Data is also sufficient for simple royalty distribution processing, which is not yet fully implemented.

 When creating CWR, many fields are left with blank/zero values.
 When the fields are required in CWR, it uses reasonable defaults, e.g.: